umgbhalla/starred/README.md

 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [kennethnym/mai](https://github.com/kennethnym/mai) - Multilayer Authenticity Identifier (MAI), a CNN model that attempts to identify synthetic AI images.
 - [tinygrad/tinygrad](https://github.com/tinygrad/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️
-- [argilla-io/distilabel](https://github.com/argilla-io/distilabel) - ⚗️ distilabel is a framework for synthetic data and AI feedback for AI engineers that require high-quality outputs, full data ownership, and overall efficiency.
+- [argilla-io/distilabel](https://github.com/argilla-io/distilabel) - Distilabel is a framework for synthetic data and AI feedback for engineers who need fast, reliable and scalable pipelines based on verified research papers.
 - [instructor-ai/evals](https://github.com/instructor-ai/evals) - Using various instructor clients evaluating the quality and capabilities of extractions and reasoning.
 - [instructor-ai/cloud](https://github.com/instructor-ai/cloud) - Annoucing Instructor Cloud
 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading